andrebalazs13/OptiCilent/README.md

 ![LOGO](https://github.com/andrebalazs13/OptiCilent/blob/main/logo/OptiCilent_LOGO_v2.png)

+# 🔥OptiClient: The ultimate minecraft optimization!🔥

-## The OptiClient is a modpack designed to replace OptiFine: higher FPS, lots of supported OptiFine features, and extras like minimap, world map, and free capes.
+## ⚡The OptiClient is a modpack designed to replace OptiFine: higher FPS, lots of supported OptiFine features, and extras like minimap, world map, and free capes.

 # How to install